prebid/prebid.github.io/dev-docs/modules/mobianRtdProvider.md

 vendor_specific: false
 sidebarType : 1
 ---
-# Mobian Brand Safety Module
+# Mobian Contextual Module

-Mobian uses AI to determine the GARM risk level of articles from our publisher partners.
-This methodology is contextual, rather than keyword-based.
+Mobian leverages highly tuned AI to provide modern contextual measurement, inclusive of brand safety and suitability, as well as complex signals like emotion, sentiment, tonality and more.
-Our evaluation of articles is openly available through our API.
-This prebid header exposes that API at prebid time so that advertisers can easily target articles with the desired mobianGarmRisk
+This real-time module pings the Mobian Contextual API at pre-bid time so that advertisers can target and align with high-quality content across Mobian's network of partners.